• Skip to primary navigation

 Note: Most Asian grocery stores will carry most of the Asian specific ingredients or check Amazon.

-• Sesame oil: or replace with chili oil if you're allergic
+• Sesame oil: or substitute with chili oil if you're allergic to sesame.

 • Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil, coconut oil or any heavy scented oils.
 This will be used to cook our egg in the frying pan.